temporalio/proposals/versioning/worker-versions.md

     // Must be set, the task queue to interrogate about worker id ordering string task_queue = 2;
     // Limits how deep the returned DAG will go.
 1 will return only the
-    // latest build id.
+    // default build id.
     uint32 max_depth = 3;
 }
 message GetWorkerBuildIdOrderingResponse {
-    // The currently established latest worker build id WorkerBuildIdNode current_latest = 1;
+    // The currently established default worker build id WorkerBuildIdNode current_default = 1;
-    // Other current latest-compatible versions who are not the overall latest repeated WorkerBuildIdNode compatible_leaves = 2;
+    // Other current latest-compatible versions who are not the overall default repeated WorkerBuildIdNode compatible_leaves = 2;
 }